The amount of paperwork and

 Look at each task and put a star next to the ones that require a subject matter expert like yourself to complete.
 These will usually be things like developing training, writing policies, conducting audits – you get it, right?

 This is the list that Safety Managers are GREAT at.
 Unfortunately, we can’t just delegate 100% of the rest away to someone else.
 Most companies expect you to do a little admin work.

 TIPS FOR REDUCING PAPERWORK

 Every one of us understands that with any job, there is going to be paperwork.
 In the Safety Department, much of that paperwork is under legal and regulatory scrutiny and review.

 We have to make sure we have a signature for everything, that every “i” is dotted and every “t” is crossed.

 Unfortunately, I have seen this get way out of hand.
 Where there is a separate piece of paper for every little thing.
-HR files have become massive and the paperwork has expanded.
+So HR files have become massive and the paperwork expand.

 But, for what?
 How often is this paperwork every really used?